ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 ### "When a configuration is reached for which the action is undetermined, a random choice for the missing data is made and the appropriate entry is made in the description, tentatively, and is applied.
 When a pain stimulus occurs all tentative entries are cancelled, and when a pleasure stimulus occurs they are all made permanent." - Alan Turing (1948)

 Reinforcement Learning deals with problems where an agent needs to learn to interact with its environment through a number of actions and try to maximise the total reward it gets over time.
-The crux of it lies in the fact that the agent is not taught what actions to take when but has to discover this on its own through its repeated interactions with the environment.
+The core of it lies in the fact that the agent is not taught what actions to take when but has to discover this on its own through its repeated interactions with the environment.
 This feels natural to us since it's an integral part of how humans or animals learn and much of the techniques developed are inspired by Psychology and Neuroscience.

 RL is **huge** right now.
 It's changing the world around us with Self-Driving Cars,[beating professional gamers at retro games](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html), [Doom!](https://www.cmu.edu/news/stories/archives/2016/september/AI-agent-survives-doom.html), beating world champions at games considered impossible for computers to solve just years ago ([Go](https://deepmind.com/research/alphago/), [Backgammon](https://en.wikipedia.org/wiki/TD-Gammon), [Chess](http://spawk.fish/)) , Quantitative Finance,[Making Data Centers more Energy Efficient](https://deepmind.com/blog/deepmind-ai-reduces-google-data-centre-cooling-bill-40/), [Robotics](https://www.youtube.com/watch?v=QxQKI1O2ep0) and so much more.